gergelytakacs/Zaklady-prediktivneho-riadenia/README.md

 ## Examples for the book "Basics of Model Predictive Control"

-This repository contains worked examples in model predictive control for the Slovak language book "Basics of Model Predictive Control".

-The code is commented in the Slovak language, however, may be useful to anyone.
+TL;DR: This repository contains worked examples in model predictive control for the Slovak language book "Basics of Model Predictive Control".
+The examples are written in MATLAB and Simulink.
+The code is commented in the Slovak language, however, may be useful to some.
+The code is licenced under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Citation